Nozbe/Michael.team/en/_posts/2011-02-17-lucky-number-7-for-magazine-and-nozbe.md

 # Lucky number 7 for Magazine and Nozbe

 Today is a great day for me personally and marks several milestones in my career.
 And this day has lots of "seven" in it.
-It's February 17 and we've just launched [issue #7 of Productive Magazine](/magazine/) and [Nozbe now officially supports 7 languages](http://www.nozbe.com/)... read on:
+It's February 17 and we've just launched [issue #7 of Productive Magazine](/magazine/) and [Nozbe now officially supports 7 languages][n]... read on:

 <!--More-->